Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Trusts-and-Boundary-Security-Explained.md

-Selective authentication restricts which principals can authenticate across a trust.
+Selective authentication restricts which principals are allowed to authenticate across a trust.

-Instead of “everyone is allowed,” access must be explicitly granted.
+Instead of permitting broad access, authentication rights must be explicitly granted.

-Benefits include:
+\*\*Benefits include\*\*